Ethiopia: Abiy Rejects Transitional Govt To Solve Election Impasse - UrduPoint

 "We want the elections to be held.
 The Prosperity Party isn't a party that is scared of elections," he said.

-Last month Ethiopia's Council of Constitutional Inquiry held public hearings on possible next steps, and the upper house of parliament is expected to respond to its recommendations soon.
+Last month, Ethiopia's Council of Constitutional Inquiry held public hearings on the possible next steps, and the House of Federation, the upper house of parliament, is expected to respond to its recommendations soon.

 Abiy said Monday the election delay could last "a few months," although the election board told the council it would need at least 10 more months to prepare.